-In this appendix, we give in Table~\ref{tab:constraint} the allowed ranges for the NP Wilson coefficients $C_i(m_b)$ under the individual and combined (last column) constraints from the eight ratios $R_{(s)L}^{(\ast)}$ varied within $1\sigma$ (68.27$\%$ C.L.) and $2\sigma$ (95.45$\%$ C.L.) error bars, respectively.
+In this appendix, we give in Table~\ref{tab:constraint} the allowed ranges for the NP Wilson coefficients $C_i(m_b)$ under the individual and combined (last column) constraints from the ten ratios $R_{(s)L}^{(\ast)}$ varied within $1\sigma$ and $2\sigma$ error bars, respectively.
 For further details, the readers are referred to the main text presented in subsection~\ref{subsec:model-independent}.

 \begin{landscape}